harrypatton/algorithms/number_square_sum.md

 **Note**: the one in original post shows a better solution.
 Check Learning part.

 #Learning
 1. The DP is not optimal one because of the two part combination.
 Actually the original post from geeksforgeeks shows a better solution with O(n*sqrt(n)).
 We don't have to try every single combination.
 We know the element must come from 1 .. sqrt(n).
-The value should be the minimum one in 1 + func(value - i*i), 1 <= i <= sqrt(n).
+The value should be the minimum one of 1 + func(value - i*i) with condition 1 <= i <= sqrt(n).
+To print out the value, each array element will record the used element (i.e., variable i).